Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/Index.md

-The following guidelines serve as a base for [Orchard trainings](http://orcharddojo.net/orchard-training).
+The following guidelines serve as a base for [Orchard trainings](http://orcharddojo.net/orchard-training) and you're welcome to hold your own Orchard training using these guidelines.

-You're welcome to hold your own Orchard training using these guidelines.
-The guidelines, including the [Training Demo module](https://orchardtrainingdemo.codeplex.com/) are free to use if the training is free as well (i.e. you don't get paid for it and attendees don't pay for it).
-Please note that for commercial use however [licensing fees apply](http://orcharddojo.net/orchard-training/licensing-fees-for-orchard-trainings-based-on-orchard-dojo-training-guidelines) if you're not our trainer.

 ## Training methodologies